How Teachers Can Prevent Cyberbullying

 If you learn of cyberbullying, it is important to simply act as the receiver and recorder of the information.

 Teachers who bring intense passion and enthusiasm to their work need to keep in mind that strong emotions can get in the way of judgment and communication in situations involving student behavior and discipline.
 Avoid appearing biased at all costs.
 Doing so will help prevent situations where parents say you have allowed your personal feelings to get in the way.

 If you discover a student has taken part in particularly vicious cyberbullying, it will be very tempting to judge the child or the parents.
 Do not climb on a moral “high horse” and lecture the child or family.
 Rather, continue to point out why what happened is against the school’s expectations, explain how the child was taught to avoid it and show how the school will respond.
 Appearing judgmental will undermine all of your goals.

 Children don’t like to disappoint the adults in their lives.
 Do not mistake a defiant or casual appearance as a true indicator of the offending student.
 To enable children to grow through the situation, consider creating an activity that enables them to redeem themselves.
 Examples could include spending time volunteering to community service in the school, writing a letter of apology to the teacher, or perhaps penning an anonymous letter to be shared with the younger grades.

 Obviously, the dignity of the child should be preserved at all times.
-A well-structured activity can create an opportunity for the child to put the situation in the past.
+A well-structured activity can create an opportunity for the child to learn and grow from the conflict.